Want to Stay in Business? Start Asking the Right Questions

 The Wrong Questions

-We’re asking the wrong questions when we’re focuses on what we want, need or do as an organization rather than what our customers want, need or do.
+We’re asking the wrong questions when we’re focused on what we want, need or do as an organization rather than what our customers want, need or do.
 I don’t think Wardle's point was that what we want, need or do as an organization isn’t important — it absolutely is.
 But, to me, his point was unless you understand what your customers want, need and do, you can’t be truly effective in what you want, need and do as an organization.

 So what are examples of wrong questions?
 There are likely countless ones depending on your industry, product and more, but I think all of them fall into one of the following general areas: